leomos/dwgd/README.md

 You need to have WireGuard installed on your system and the `iproute2` package: `dwgd` uses the `ip` command to create and delete the WireGuard interfaces.

+You will also need the `nsenter` binary if you want `dwgd` to work with docker rootless.

 ## Limitations

 Currently `dwgd` sets the WireGuard interface as the default route, in the future this issue will be addressed.